 George Monbiot is a writer and campaigner.
-His interests range from kayaking and fishing to Shakespeare and "Gavin and Stacey".
-No stranger to radical thinking - he explains why we should be "rewilding" our seas, our land and ourselves.
+His interests range from kayaking and fishing to Shakespeare and “Gavin and Stacey”.
+No stranger to radical thinking, he explains in his latest book 'Feral', why we should be “rewilding” our seas, our land and ourselves.

 What do you mean by rewilding?

 The mass restoration of ecosystems.
 At sea it means “no-take” zones – places where there’s no commercial activity.
 No trawlers, no gravel suckers, or anything like that.
 You allow nature to resume.

 On land – places abandoned by farmers.
 We’re seeing very large parts of Europe being abandoned by farmers.
 It’s a question of taking down fences, filling up drainage ditches, reintroducing missing plants and animals, and then standing back.

 And rewilding our own lives – rediscovering a delight with nature which has been shut off from us.
 Incredible damage has been done to the natural world.
 And our ecosystems are such shadows of what they once were.

 How have you begun to rewild your life?